 Laos is a republican country situated in South East Asia.
 It neighbors other Asian states: Vietnam, Cambodia, Myanmar, China, and Thailand.
-Laos has great dynamic landscape, extensive beaches, and cool sites waiting to be seen by visitors from all over this world.
+Laos has a great dynamic landscape, extensive beaches, and cool sites waiting to be seen by visitors from all over this world.
 Laos is landlocked and its landscape is mountainous.
 Its capital city is Vientiane, which lies close to the Mekong River.

 Laos has international airports located in Vientiane and Luang Prabang.
 The international airlines operating flights in Laos are Laos Airlines, Thai Airways, Vietnam Airlines, Air Asia, and Bangkok Airlines.
 People in Bangkok, Kuala Lumpur, Thailand, and Siem Reap can use a selection of the airlines to arrive at Laos’ international airports.
 Nong Khai-Thailand and Bangkok are connected to some towns in Laos by train transport.
 However, passengers reaching the railway station in Laos have to board public transport buses to arrive at the city center because the station is in an unoccupied area.